 Kolaj Institute selects Mary Johnson to use collage to interpret a 1918 book for 21st-Century readers

 Mary A. Johnson, lecturer, CVAD Foundations, was selected for an online residency of collage artists organized by the Kolaj Institute along with nine other artists.
 Their charge was to create 63 collages that interpret Eleanor H. Porter's 1918 book, "Oh, Money!
 Money!" for a 21st-century audience.
 The book will be released officially during Kolaj LIVE Online on Aug.
-22, 2021, where Johnson and five other book artists will be speaking.
+22, 2021, where Johnson and five other book artists will speak.
 The residency was conducted in conjunction with “The Money $how” at Saint Kate–The Arts Hotel in Milwaukee, Wisconsin.

 "The book is a time capsule of early 20th-century American life with a strong focus on the lives of women and observations about material culture and communities before the rampant consumerism of the 1920s and the Great Depression," according to Kolaj Magazine.
-Regarding this artist edition published by Kolaj Institute and Maison Kasini Canada, editor Ric Kasini Kadour writes “These artists dragged this book into the 21st Century.
-In doing that, they open space in which we can consider its antiquated qualities while preserving its valuable insights into the culture of money.”
+Regarding this artist edition published by Kolaj Institute and Maison Kasini Canada, editor Ric Kasini Kadour writes, “These artists dragged this book into the 21st Century.
+In doing that, they open space where we can consider its antiquated qualities while preserving its valuable insights into the culture of money.”

 “This residency gave me time and space, as well as direction, to breathe new life into my practice and relationship with collage," Johnson said.
 "I learned quite a bit from both the lectures and my fellow resident artists: working with imagery in direct response to a text and strengthening my digital skills.
 Additionally, our discussions as a group regarding our culture’s response to money, late-stage capitalism and commercialism gave me quite a bit of food for thought.
 The residency has actually inspired a few new projects in my own practice."

 Johnson holds an M.F.A. from the State University of New York at Buffalo.
-She has shown her work globally including the New York Hall of Science, the Nekrasov Library in Moscow, and multiple art centers and museums in China.
-Her work has been in group exhibitions juried by Jerry Saltz and Chang Fang, and collected by the Shanghai Art Collections Museum.
+She has shown her work globally, including the New York Hall of Science, the Nekrasov Library in Moscow, and multiple art centers and museums in China.
+Her work has been in group exhibitions juried by Jerry Saltz and Chang Fang and collected by the Shanghai Art Collections Museum.
 Additionally, her work has been included in multiple international publications, including Rebeka Elizegi’s book "Collage by Women: 50 Essential Contemporary Artists."
 Her studio practice emphasizes the unstable and unreliable.
 Learn more on Johnson's website, www.maryajohnson.com, and follow her work on Instagram @maryjohnson.studio.

 Placard for Image 1: